 Now you’re at the early stages of your business and still trying to figure out the right market fit.
 Does that mean you don’t need to worry about price localization?
 No. At this stage, you want to start small.
 Focus on cosmetics, pick a few locations for your business to perfect before moving to more currencies.
 The trick here is to look for markets with similar purchasing behaviors so you can leverage what you’ve learned to make expansion easier.

 Congratulations, your business is rapidly growing!
 By now, you should have cosmetic localization figured out.
 Now it’s time to introduce true localization.
 This is when your company should be laser-focused on monetization and have a strong pricing strategy.
-This is especially true for SaaS business.
+This is especially true for SaaS businesses.
 As your business grows, you need to be evaluating your lifetime value (LTV).
 Run experiments, listen to your buyers, and adjust your pricing often so you can deliver exactly what’s needed in these top global markets.

 If you haven’t focused on price localization yet, you could be missing out on huge revenue growth opportunities.
 You should be thoroughly monitoring your pricing at this stage, have a strong understanding of your global markets and your buyer’s purchasing powers.
 If you are reading this and haven’t started yet, the longer you wait, the higher the chance you lose momentum internationally.